Resilience and the Difference One Caring Adult Can Make

 Jason Johnson

 Jason is a licensed school psychologist and has published research on resilience and student performance.
-Jason is a passionate advocate for disadvantaged students and currently consults and trains educators across the nation as the director of research and development for the WhyTry organization.
+Jason is a passionate advocate for disadvantaged students and currently consults and trains educators across the nation as the director of training and research for the WhyTry organization.
+Jason is a thought leader on resilience education and has spoken at hundreds of conferences around the country.
+He has led successful implementations of all WhyTry programs and has pioneered trainings for clients in healthcare, corporate, and the US Military.